Oppenheimer Believes Amgen (AMGN) Won't Stop Here

-In a report released yesterday, Jay Olson from Oppenheimer maintained a Buy rating on Amgen (AMGN), with a price target of $250.00.
-The company’s shares closed last Friday at $236.28, close to its 52-week high of $245.00.
+Oppenheimer analyst Jay Olson assigned a Buy rating to Amgen (AMGN) today and set a price target of $252.00.
+The company’s shares closed last Thursday at $239.22, close to its 52-week high of $245.00.

-According to TipRanks.com, Olson has 0 stars on 0-5 star ranking scale with an average return of -10.5% and a 35.2% success rate.
+According to TipRanks.com, Olson has 0 stars on 0-5 stars ranking scale with an average return of -9.5% and a 36.8% success rate.
 Olson covers the Healthcare sector, focusing on stocks such as Madrigal Pharmaceuticals, ACADIA Pharmaceuticals, and Enanta Pharmaceuticals.

-Amgen has an analyst consensus of Moderate Buy, with a price target consensus of $243.12, a 3.9% upside from current levels.
-In a report issued on April 15, Morgan Stanley also maintained a Buy rating on the stock with a $267.00 price target.
+Currently, the analyst consensus on Amgen is a Moderate Buy with an average price target of $248.69.

 See today’s analyst top recommended stocks >>